DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 Then the response needs to be parsed, any code needs to be updated, and the build needs to be run again, repeating the cycle as necessary until up to three repair queries total have been attempted.
-The build script outputs should be logged as build.txt, with an appropriate numerical prefix so each build.txt file is properly grouped with its corresponding LLM call.
+The build script outputs should be logged with the file suffix build.txt, with an appropriate numerical prefix so each build.txt file is properly grouped with its corresponding LLM call.

 Each time that a new repair query is attempted, only the latest file replacements for each file are presented.
 That means if a subsequent response